simplex-chat/simplex-chat/README.md

 4. Delivery confirmation in SMP agent protocol.
 5. Multi-agent/device data synchronisation - to use chat on multiple devices.
 6. Synchronous streams support in SMP and SMP agent protocols, to support file transfer.
-7. Terminal chat UI and web-based mobile apps
+7. Terminal chat UI and mobile apps.
 8. Scripts for simple SMP server deployment to hosting providers: Linode, Digital Ocean and Heroku.
 9. Public broadcast channels.
 10. Optional public contact/group addresses using DNS to establish connections, but not using it to send and receive messages - in this way you will keep all your contacts and groups even if you lose the control of the domain.